RoboCon Online

 The main goal of the talk is to provide evidence that observability over stability is a valid direction for developing a testing framework, especially for UI tests and complex systems.
 I want to show colleagues a better alternative to spending man-hours on fixing flaky tests, and how a vibe-coded internal tool became a game changer in the quality assurance infrastructure of PyCharm.

-Bringing Robot Framework to the Factory Floor: Production Testing for Embedded Systems
+Bringing Robot Framework to the Factory Floor: Production Automation for Embedded Systems

 🔗